Women, Infants, Children Supplemental Nutrition Program

 Breastfeeding also builds a special closeness between you and your baby that will last a lifetime.

-For Additional information on breastfeeding you may call the Oklahoma Breastfeeding Hotline: 1-877-271-MILK (6455).
-The hotline is a 24 hour toll-free breastfeeding support line for nursing mothers, their families, partners, prospective parents and health professionals.
+For additional information on breastfeeding you may call the Oklahoma Breastfeeding Hotline: 1-877-271-MILK (6455).
+This hotline is a 24 hour toll-free breastfeeding support line for nursing mothers, their families, partners, prospective parents and health professionals.
 All calls are returned by an International Board Certified Lactation Consultant (IBCLC).

-For more information visit: WIC Works or contact the Adair County Health Department.
+For more information visit: WIC Works or contact the Cherokee County Health Department.